hoseinlolready/Darvazeban/README.md

 📖 Overview

-Darvazeban (the Persian word for "Gatekeeper") is a Tunnel manager tool that provides a simple and easy-to-use user interface for managing hundreds of Tunnels powered by Darvazeban Core built using Pure Python
+RahGozar is a Tunnel manager tool that provides a simple and easy-to-use user interface for managing hundreds of Tunnels powered by Darvazeban Core built using Pure Python

-🚀 Why use Darvazeban?
+🚀 Why use RahGozar?

-Darvazeban is user-friendly, reliable and easy-to-use.
+RahGozar is user-friendly, reliable and easy-to-use.
 It lets you to create many Tunnels for your users without any complicated configuration.
 Using its built-in web UI, you are able to monitor, modify and limit users.

 ✨ Features